aboutcode-org/aboutcode/README.md

 -   **[Scancode.io](https://github.com/aboutcode-org/scancode.io)**: is a
-    web-based and API to run and review scans in rich scripted pipelines, on different kinds of containers, docker images, package archives, manifests etc, to get information on licenses, copyrights, source, vulneribilities.
+    web-based and API to run and review scans in rich scripted pipelines, on different kinds of containers, docker images, package archives, manifests etc, to get information on licenses, copyrights, source, vulnerabilities.
     The lead maintainer is @tdruez

 -   **[VulnerableCode](https://github.com/aboutcode-org/vulnerablecode)**: is a
-    web-based API and database to collect and track all the known software package vulnerabilities, with affected and fixed packages, references and a standalone tool Vulntotal to compare this vulneribility information across similar tools.
+    web-based API and database to collect and track all the known software package vulnerabilities, with affected and fixed packages, references and a standalone tool Vulntotal to compare this vulnerability information across similar tools.
 This is maintained by @tg1999 and @pombredanne

 -   **[univers](https://github.com/aboutcode-org/univers)** is a package to